ITNerdSpace/jekyll/_posts/2018-07-10-define-verilog-parameters-at-synthesis-time-yosys.md

 Also, notice how `$(DEPS)` is placed **before** `$(MODULE).v` in the yosys command line.
 This is **very important**, because we want the wrapper to be read **before** out top module definition.

-## How to you pass the arguments to make
+## Now how to pass the arguments to make

 THe way to pass the value to the parameters at make time is by using the `NAME=value` format, right from the command line.
 For example: